 |IRS Tax form W-8BEN is required for non-resident aliens performing a service outside the United States.
 Parts I & III must be completed.
 IRS Tax form W-8BEN-E must be completed by foreign owned companies doing business with Regent University.|

-Please submit all independent contractor agreements for review and approval to the Vice President for Human Resources prior to their becoming effective.
-Independent Contractor Agreements are not maintained in Human Resources.
-Once approved and signed, they are sent back to the department, and then must be taken to Accounts Payable for processing.
+Please submit all independent contractor agreements for individuals to the Vice President for Human Resources for review and approval prior to their becoming effective.
+Please submit all independent contractor agreements for companies to the Director of Purchasing and Administrative Services for review and approval prior to their becoming effective.
+Independent contractor agreements are not maintained in Human Resources.
+Once approved and signed, they are forwarded to Accounts Payable for processing.

 A full, legible signature of the individual authorizing payment is required.